allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 ## Assuming Elastic knows as much about your data as you do

-Much of the discussion up to this point centered on replacing boolean expressions with equivalent expressions that have different performance characteristics.
+Much of the discussion up to this point revolved around replacing boolean expressions with their equivalents that have different performance characteristics.
 Some of these transformations are always correct since both expressions can be proven equal by means of boolean algebra.
 However, sometimes two forms of a query are equivalent only within a specific data set.
 Despite many smart optimizations used by modern full-text search engines, by using knowledge about your dataset, you can often achieve more in terms of increasing or decreasing search performance than by relying on